-Unbound: An Interactive Journal of Christian Social Justice (“Unbound”) is an online journal and community that examines, expresses, and provokes social justice as inspired by the prophetic gospel of Jesus Christ.
+Unbound: An Interactive Journal of Christian Social Justice (“Unbound”) is an online journal and community that examines, expresses, and encourages commitments social justice as inspired by the prophetic gospel of Jesus Christ.
 As both a journal and a forum for conversation, action and community building, Unbound is at once the inheritor of the print journal Church & Society (98 years running) and the innovator of an interactive approach to supporting social ministry.
-This means we are not solely a journal, nor solely another website or news outlet.
+We are not solely a journal, nor solely another website or news outlet.

 By making the journal freely available on the internet, we seek to attract a great diversity of readership in the “World House,” beyond the Presbyterian, ecumenical and Christian houses that are our base.
 This means broadening while affirming the long-time mission statement: